 In 1974, Norman Mailer wrote, The Faith of Graffiti, one of the first literary works that looked at the origins and importance of graffiti in modern urban culture.
 Mailer's belief was not widespread with many opponents looking at graffiti as no more than vandalism.
-The battle between those two camps has waged ever since, although the graffiti artists, (now given the more politically correct name of street artist), have slowly begun to win the battle.
+The battle between those two camps1 has waged ever since, although the graffiti artists, (now given the more politically correct name of street artist), have slowly begun to win the battle.

+5 given the more politically correct name of street artist), have slowly begun to win the battle.
 Artists like Banksy and Mr. Brainwash have actually made the public salivate with anticipation as they await their next creative exploits.
 While often unsanctioned, street art allows the artist to bypass the confines of the formal art world where only the elite can participate.
 Communicating directly with the public allows street artists to present socially relevant content while at the same time beautifying the bleak sprawl of urban decay.